Kaktushose/jda-commands/wiki/docs/message/emojis.md

 - <EmojiSource#fromIcon(String, Icon)>
   that just works as an interop to JDAs own emoji api

+---
 If no [EmojiSources](../misc/reflection.md#emojisource) are set by the user in the JDA-Commands Builder, the resource directory `emojis` will be searched for application emojis per default.

 !!! example
     If your resource directory looks like:
     ```
+    src/
+    ├─ main/
+    │  ├─ resources/
-    emojis/
+    │  │  ├─ emojis/
-        laughing.gif
+    │  │  │  ├─ laughing.gif
-        hola.png
+    │  │  │  ├─ hola.png
     ```

-    then JDA-Commands will register the application emojis "laughting" and "hola" upon startup.
+    then JDA-Commands will register the application emojis "laughing" and "hola" upon startup.

-If you want to use custom EmojiSources just take a look [here](../misc/reflection.md#emojisource)
+If you want to use custom EmojiSources just take a look [here](../misc/reflection.md#emojisource).